sanity-io/GROQ/spec/Section 7 -- Compound expressions.md

 Filter : Expression `[` Expression `]`

-Note: If the second Expression is a string/integer/range literal, this is parsed as an attribute access/element access/slice expression instead.
+Note: If the second Expression is a string/integer literal, this is parsed as an attribute/element access expression instead.

 EvaluateFilter(scope):